Miracle Valley, Arizona

-Miracle Valley is a census-designated place in the southern portion of Cochise County in the state of Arizona, United States, approximately 17 miles to the southeast of the city of Sierra Vista, along Arizona State Highway 92.
+Miracle Valley is a census-designated place in the southern portion of Cochise County in the state of Arizona, United States.
+It lies approximately 17 miles to the southeast of the city of Sierra Vista, along Arizona State Highway 92.
 The population of Miracle Valley as of the 2010 U.S. Census was 644.

 Miracle Valley Bible College

 The community of Miracle Valley was founded in rural Cochise County in 1959 by evangelist A. A. Allen, who established the Miracle Valley Bible College (MVBC) on 1240 acres along the south side of Highway 92.
-Since Allen's death in 1970 the property has been purchased and/or occupied by a variety of organizations: the Don Stewart Evangelistic Association, later the Don Stewart Association; the Southern Arizona Bible College, operated by the Hispanic Assemblies (until 1995); and the Miracle Valley Bible College and Seminary, operated by Harter Ministries (from 1999).
-The property was foreclosed on in 2009, and a subsequent sale in 2011 to Miracle Valley Arizona Ministries (founded by missionaries Gilles and Diane Langevins) fell through.
-In 2014 the property was purchased by another group planning to restore the abandoned and derelict campus and re-establish a bible college.
+Since Allen's death in 1970 the property has been purchased and/or occupied by a variety of organizations: the Don Stewart Evangelistic Association, later the Don Stewart Association; the Southern Arizona Bible College, operated by the Hispanic Assemblies (until 1995); and the Miracle Valley Bible College and Seminary, operated by the Melvin Harter Ministries (from 1999).
+The property was foreclosed by Landmark Capital in 2009.
+Over time, various offers to purchase were made; however, all fell through.
+In 2014 the property was purchased by Youth Pad, who hoped to restore the property but ultimately failed.
+The property was auctioned off by the County and sold in October 2024.